Random Locations of Periodic Stationary Processes: Invariant intrinsic location functionals

 Denote by $\mathcal L_I$ the set of invariant intrinsic location functionals.
 Let $I_T^1=\bigcup_{L\in\mathcal L_I}I^1_{L,T}$ be the collection of all the possible distributions for invariant intrinsic location functionals and periodic stationary processes with period 1 on $[0,T]$.
 The next result, in combination with Corollary \ref{inthm}, shows that $I^1_T=C(E^1_T)$.

-\begin{theorem} For any $F\in C(E^1_T)$, there exists an invariant intrinsic location functional and a periodic stationary process with period $1$, such that $F$ is the distribution of this invariant intrinsic location for such process. \end{theorem}
+\begin{theorem} For any $F\in C(E^1_T)$, there exists an invariant intrinsic location functional and a periodic stationary process with period $1$, such that $F$ is the distribution of this invariant intrinsic location functional for such process. \end{theorem}

 \begin{proof} It suffices to show that for any distribution $F\in E^1_T$, there exists a periodic ergodic process $\mathbf{Y}$ with period $1$ such that $F$ is the distribution of the unique location of the path supremum for $\mathbf{Y}$ on $[0,T]$.
-It is easy to see that the density function of $F$, denoted by $f$, must be a piecewise constant function and has a unique decomposition
+By Proposition \ref{extreme}, the density function of $F$, denoted by $f$, takes non-negative integer values and satisfies the condition (TV).
+As a result, $f$ must be a piecewise constant function and has a unique decomposition

 where $m$ can be infinity and the intervals are maximal, in the sense that for any $i,j=1,\dots,m$, $(u_i,v_i]$ and $(u_j,v_j]$ have only three possible relations: